BKWLD/laravel-haml/README.md

-# Auto Publish
+# Laravel Haml

-A small package that exposes a Laravel facade to compile HAML files using [MtHaml](https://github.com/arnaud-lb/MtHaml).
+A small package that exposes a Laravel facade to compile Haml files using [MtHaml](https://github.com/arnaud-lb/MtHaml).

 ## Installation